planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

    :header-rows: 1

    * - Attribute
+     - Type
      - Description
    * - ``gid``
-     - Primary key identifier
-   * - ``comments``
+     - Integer
-     - Description of the feature, if any
+     - Identifier (primary key)
    * - ``segmentname``
+     - String
      - Name of the area where the feature exists (Example: ``SW MAIN ST``)
    * - ``status``
+     - String
      - Whether the bike lane exists or not.
 One of ``ACTIVE``, ``RECOMM``, or ``PLANNED``.
    * - ``facility``
+     - String
      - Short code for the type of bike lane.
 One of ``MTRAIL``, ``BLVD``, ``LANE``, ``SCONN``.
    * - ``facilityde``
+     - String
      - Human readable equivalent of ``facility`` attribute.
 One of ``Multi-use Trail``, ``Bike Boulevard``, ``Bike Lane``, ``Signed Connection``.
    * - ``yearbuilt``
+     - Integer
      - Year the bike lane was put into service
+   * - ``comments``
+     - String
+     - Description of the feature, if any
    * - ``shape_len``
+     - Float
      - Length of the feature (in feet)

-.. todo:: Remove projectid?

 Load data
 ---------